 St. Matthew’s School is a ministry of the Episcopal Church and we recognize that faith development is important to each grade level.
 All students participate in daily devotionals.
 Ours is a Christ-centered school, steeped in the Anglican tradition, while remaining respectful of other religious traditions.
 Many days begin in Chapel for our students.
 Our custom is to worship together each Thursday and Eucharist services are held once each month.

 At St. Matthew’s, spiritual ideas are presented in developmentally appropriate ways.
 The concept of God, the idea of love and the belief that each person is a treasured and special individual are highlighted.
 Children are encouraged always to seek after truth with integrity and compassion.

 To encourage students to read, SMES uses the Accelerated Reader program.
 This program allows students to take a STAR reading placement test, and then choose a book at their individualized reading level.
 Students can read the book at their own pace, and then take an AR quiz on it.
 The computerized quiz scores the student’s level of comprehension.
-AR quizzes can be taken in the student's classroom, library, or computer lab either before school or during recess breaks.

 Technology Across the Curriculum

 The full-campus computer network is equipped with a firewall to ensure our students can safely navigate the internet.
-Instructional computer classes at all grade levels allow students to explore a variety of age-appropriate software and learn the basics of Coding, keyboarding, 3-D printing, word processing, Microsoft PowerPoint, Excel and Publisher, multimedia presentations, and use of the Internet.
+Instructional computer classes at all grade levels allow students to explore a variety of age-appropriate software and learn the basics of Coding, keyboarding, 3-D printing, word processing, Microsoft PowerPoint, Excel and Publisher, Google platforms, multimedia presentations, and use of the Internet.
 Teachers in the upper grades incorporate research skills and projects that require library and computer lab use in their respective curriculum.